datastax/ruby-driver/README.md

 ## I'm connecting to port 9160 and it doesn't work

 Port 9160 is the old Thrift interface, the binary protocol runs on 9042.
 This is also the default port for cql-rb, so unless you've changed the port in `cassandra.yaml`, don't override the port.

-## One of my Cassandra nodes crashed, and my application crashed, isn't Cassandra supposed to be fault tolerant?

-Yes it is, and your data is probably safe. cql-rb is just not completely there yet.
-Ideally it should handle connectivity issues and just talk to the nodes it can talk to and reconnect when things get back to normal. _This is fixed in HEAD and will be released with v1.1.0_.

 ## Something else is not working